markjdba/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 Warner Bros.
-Discovery has acccess to some content, such as CNN and HBO programming, as well as an extensive film library owned by TCM, that is unique.
+Discovery has access to some content, such as CNN and HBO programming, as well as an extensive film library, that is unique.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)